Golhamau

 Golhamau is a village in Lalganj block of Rae Bareli district, Uttar Pradesh, India.
 It is located 6 km from Lalganj, the block and tehsil headquarters.
 As of 2011, it has a population of 360 people, in 61 households.
-It has no schools and no healthcare facilities, and it does not host a permanent market or a weekly haat.
+The village has no school, healthcare facilities, permanent market or weekly haat.
 It belongs to the nyaya panchayat of Bahuria Khera.